Azure/Azure-AI-Content-Safety-Private-Preview/Public Preview Doc.md

               .format(match_result.block_item_id, match_result.blocklist_name, match_result.block_item_text, match_result.offset, match_result.length))
 ```

-### Custom list operations
+### Blocklistlist operations @patrick

 In addition to the operations mentioned above.
-There are more operations to help you manage and use the custom list feature.
+There are more operations to help you manage and use the blocklist feature.

 #### Get all blockItems by the blocklistName